Jhett Tolentino

-Jhett Tolentino (born December 28, 1976) is a Filipino entertainment producer based in New York City, who is also known for being the second Philippine-born awardee of the Tony Award.
-He has won three Tony Awards since his Broadway debut in March 2013 and has received his first Grammy Award in February 2017.
-He was awarded by Malacañan the Pamana ng Pilipino Award for his non-profit and non-commercial work, and for becoming the first Filipino citizen to win both Tony and the Grammy award.
+Jhett Tolentino (born December 28, 1976) is a Filipino film and theatre producer.
+He is known for being the second Philippine-born awardee of the Tony Award, behind Lea Salonga.
+Having won three Tony Awards for his producing work between 2013 and 2015 and received his first Grammy Award in February 2017, he holds the record for the most wins of any naturalized Filipinos.
+In 2018, Tolentino was honored the Pamana ng Pilipino Award by the President of the Philippines for his non-profit work.